Perfect Matchings in Random Sparsifications of Dense Hypergraphs: Random clustering lemma

 \section{Random clustering lemma}

-Our main tool for the proof of Theorem~\ref{main theorem} is Lemma~\ref{random cluster}, which is proved by the random clustering method of Kelly, M\"{u}yesser and Pokrovskiy~\cite{kelly2024optimal}, and we use it to construct a probability distribution over the desired subgraphs with good spread.
+Our main tool for the proof of Theorem~\ref{thm:main_technical_theorem} is Lemma~\ref{lem:random_cluster_degree}, which is proved by the random clustering method of Kelly, M\"{u}yesser and Pokrovskiy~\cite{kelly2024optimal}, and we use it to construct a probability distribution over the desired subgraphs with good spread.
 For $Y\subseteq V(H)$ and a partition $\mathcal{P}$ of $V(H)$, we define the projection of $\mathcal{P}$ on $Y$ as $\mathcal{P}^Y:=\{W\cap Y:W\in \mathcal{P}\}$.

 Now we are ready to state the main result of this section, which says that we can partition the vertex set of a dense $k$-graph $H$ randomly, so that all parts inherit the properties of $H$, and in particular, the probability that a vertex is in a specific part is at most $O(1/n)$.
-Note that to be applicable in the proof of Theorem~\ref{main theorem} (assumption \ref{item:main-good partition} therein), we do not assume that the partition is a good partition -- we allow a small fraction of the pairs of vertices in the same part to be not reachable.
+Note that to make it applicable in the proof of Theorem~\ref{thm:main_technical_theorem} (assumption \ref{item:almost_perfect_degree} therein), we do not require the degree condition to hold for all \((\ell-1)\)-sets; instead, for each \(v\in V(H)\), it may fail for up to an \(\eta\)-fraction of such sets.